+Uncertainties

-Effect if Actual Results Differ from Uncertainties Item Assumptions Pensions Liability Estimation of the net liability to pay pensions The effects on the net pensions liability of depends on a number of complex judgements changes in individual assumptions can be relating to the discount rate used, the rate at measured.
-A sensitivity analysis showing the which salaries are projected to increase, impacts of changes in the discount rates changes in retirement ages, mortality rates and used is included in note 39 expected returns on pension fund assets.
+Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and used is included in note 39 expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.